8-10 yrs old

 You can use multiplication to find unknown division numbers.

-Part 1: Students will teleport to the Exhibition Area where they will be given an equation with a missing number, such as ?x5=15.
-Also, they will be given fifteen blocks, a pickaxe, camera, and portfolio.
-The students will build a Minecraft math model to find the missing number and write in on a slate.
-Next they will write the equation as a division problem, take a picture, and show their math as they put it into their portfolio.
+Part 1: Students will load the Find The Unknown Minecraft world (attached).
+They will be given equations with a missing number, such as ?x5=15.
+Push the button at each problem to receive the blocks necessary to complet.
+The students will build a Minecraft math model to find the missing number and write in on a slate. take a picture, and show their math as they put it into their portfolio.

 Part 2: basically the same thing as part 1 but we will be changing division equations to multiplication.

 How many multiplication and division math models can you make with 24 blocks?

 Students will teleport to the build area where there will be a button that gives out 24 gold blocks.
 Students will build arrays and evenly-grouped numbers that equal 24 total blocks.
 Next they will label the math model with a slate.